Part 1 - Introduction

 Sometimes, for one reason or another, you will have no index file in your directory.
 This will, of course, mean that if someone types the directory name into their browser, a full listing of all the files in that directory will be shown.
 This could be a security risk for your site.

-To prevent against this (without creating lots of new 'index' files, you can enter a command into your .htaccess file to stop the directory list from being shown:
+To prevent this (without creating lots of new 'index' files, you can enter a command into your .htaccess file to stop the directory list from being shown:

 Deny/Allow Certian IP Addresses

-Block an IP address using .htaccess
+Blocking or allowing an IP address using .htaccess

 You can block an IP address by using: